 Two: Carry Out an ‘Energy Audit’

 Look at what your organisation is currently consuming.
 The Energy Saving Trust has a tool to offer some advice.
 Six Degrees recently assessed our server environments, identifying which servers were ‘zombies’ and spinning them down.
-If you are interested in an energy audit of your server environment, carry out a server energy audit.

 Your organisation should also consider implementing backup as a service or disaster recovery as a service – you’ll always know that you’ll have what you need, when you need it, but you needn’t keep those unused environments live all the time.
 Another great way to save energy and reduce costs.